ColOfAbRiX/figlet4s/README.md

 **FIGcharacter**

-It's a single FIGlet character, part of a FIGfont, that maps a single `Char` to its FIGlet representation and it's composed of SubLines/SubColumns.
+It's a single FIGlet character, part of a FIGfont, that maps a single `Char` to its FIGlet representation, and it's composed of SubLines/SubColumns.

 **FIGheader**

-FIGLettering Font file header that contains thye raw configuration settings for the FIGfont.
+FIGLettering Font file header that contains the raw configuration settings for the FIGfont.

 **FIGure**